 Dog warden service

-From 6 April 2016 it will become compulsory for all dogs to be microchipped.
-Dogs that are older than 8 weeks in age and are not certified working dogs, must be microchipped if they have not already been from that date.
+In April 2016 it became compulsory for all dogs to be microchipped.
+Dogs older than 8 weeks old and uncertified working dogs, must be microchipped if they've not already been done from that date.

-The keeper of any dog which should be and is not microchipped from that date may be served a notice requiring the dog to be microchipped.
-Where the keepers details are registered incorrectly, again, they may be served with a notice requiring the dog to be microchipped, or their details updating correctly.
+The keeper of any dog which has not been microchipped may be served a notice requiring the dog to be microchipped.
+Where the keepers details are registered incorrectly, they may also be served a notice requiring the dog to be microchipped, or that their details are updated correctly.
 This must be done within 21 days.
-Failure to comply with such a notice could result in the dog being microchipped without the consent of, and chargeable to, the keeper and/or a fine of up to £500 upon summary conviction.
+Failure to comply with the notice could result in the dog being microchipped without the consent of, and chargeable to, the keeper and/or a fine of up to £500 on conviction.

-A microchip is the size of a grain of rice.
-It is implanted under the skin of a dog by injection, usually within the scruff of the neck.
+Microchips are the size of a grain of rice.
+They're implanted under the skin of a dog by injection, usually within the scruff of the neck.
 The keepers contact details are then recorded against the number of the microchip and are stored on a national database.

-When a dog strays and is seized by a local Authority, the dog would be scanned for a microchip.
-This is in order to identify the keeper and advise them that the dog has been found.
-It is therefore very important to ensure that contact details are up to date with the relevant microchipping company.
+If a dog strays and is seized by the council, the dog is scanned for the microchip to help identify the keeper and advise them that the dog has been found.
+It's important to make sure that contact details are up to date with the relevant microchipping company.

-The Dogs Trust is offering free microchipping nationwide.
+The Dogs Trust offers free microchipping nationwide.
 Please visit the Chip My Dog website or telephone 0330 123 0334 to find your nearest participating microchipping location.

-The Dog Warden Service is not currently offering free microchipping.
-However, details of any upcoming microchipping events will be advertised accordingly.
+The Dog Warden Service does not offer free microchipping.
+Details of any upcoming microchipping events will be advertised accordingly.